zekini-com/livewire-crud-generartor/README.md

     php artisan admin:crud:generate tablename

 This will generate all views, routes, factories, controllers, permissions, requests, unit test, models need to crud this application

+**Relationships**

+For tables with foreign keys ensure to update the relationships array of the zekini config file Eg for a post relationship belonging to users. where record title is the record you want to show from the foreign table

+        'posts'=> [
+           [
+            'name'=>'belongs_to',
+            'table'=> 'users',
+            'record_title'=> 'name'
+           ]

+       ]